edcarp/organising-committee/minutes/2023/2023_11_08_EdCarp_Organising_Committee.md

 ## Discussion
 * for meeting organiser: include .ics file for calender
-* discussing the need to find new committee member after a few have become inactive or stepped down
+* the need to find new committee member after a few have become inactive or stepped down
-* discussing need to increase respresentation across Edinburgh
+* need to increase respresentation across Edinburgh
-*
+* onboarding for new committee members and clear statement of the role
-*
+* looking to interact more with the steering committee to which the relationship is not entirely clear
-*
+* how committee can go beyond a group of isolated initiatives (that may run)

 ## AOB